vdaas/vald/docs/overview/data-flow.md

 When the user updates a vector from Vald:

 1. Vald LB Gateway receives the request from the user.
 The request includes the existing vector ID(s) and the new vector(s) to be updated.
-2. Vald LB Gateway will generate the UUID(s) for each vector and broadcast the delete request with the generated UUID(s) to the Vald Agents.
-Each Vald Agent will delete the vector data and the metadata if the corresponding UUID(s) exist on the in-memory graph index.
+2. Vald LB Gateway will generate the UUID(s) for each vector and broadcast the remove request with the generated UUID(s) to the Vald Agents.
+Each Vald Agent will remove the vector data and the metadata if the corresponding UUID(s) exist on the in-memory graph index.
-3. Each Vald Agent will return the result to the Vald LB Gateway if completed to delete the requested data successfully.
+3. Each Vald Agent will return the result to the Vald LB Gateway if completed to remove the requested data successfully.
 4. The insertion step will start after the deletion steps.
 It is the same as insert flow; please refer to the [Insert](#insert) section.
 5. If Vald Agent successfully inserts the request data, it will return success (e.g., IP address of pod) to the Vald LB Gateway.
 6. Vald LB Gateway will return the result to the user.